BloomTech-Labs/reach-lms-be-a/src/main/java/com/lambdaschool/oktafoundation/modelAssemblers/README.md

   entity to an `EntityModel<E>` (i.e, an EntityModel OF that entity). `SomeModel` in this case should be somewhere in our `/models/` directory, and it should have an `@Entity` annotation at the class-level.

 - The only method that MUST be overridden with the `@Override` annotation is the `toModel` method.
+This method should take in a basic Entity class instance (the same entities you're used to building) and add any links that should belong to it.

+## Basic Example

+I want to quickly run through an example of how the

 ```json
 // Templated Endpoint --- GET "/entities/entity/{entityId}"